Woman doing yoga with bone health boosted by vitamin D and K

 What are the benefits of taking vitamin D3 and vitamin K2 together?

 These two vitamins have a better harmony with each other than any other two vitamins.
-Together, they help optimize the proper delivery of one of the bodies most important minerals: calcium!
-Accomplishing this will not only support bone health, but cardiovascular health as well.
+Together, they help optimize the proper delivery of one of the body's most important minerals: calcium!
+And better calcium delivery means support for bone health and cardiovascular health.
+Talk about a dynamic duo!

-Here, we'll explain the benefits of vitamin D3 and vitamin K2 and answer common questions.
+Here, we'll explain the benefits and answer common questions about vitamin K2 and vitamin D3.

 What is vitamin K2?